rogalski/pygda-pylint-talk/SLIDES.md

         super(self.__class__, self).__init__()
         self.x = 2
 ```

 - Invalid when `DerivedClass1` or `DerivedClass2` is subclassed!
 - Infinite recursion on instantiation of subclass

 ---

 #### Let's implement a checker for this case!
-Algorithm:
-1. When `FunctionDef` node is visited
-2. And this node is a method
+1. When `FunctionDef` node is visited (and node is a method)
-3. Find all `Call` nodes that belong to this method
+2. Find all `Call` nodes that belong to this method
-4. If called function is a `Name` node and it's value is `"super"`
+3. If called node is a `Name` node and it's value is `"super"`
-5. Check first argument of called function:
+4. Check first argument of called function:
-   * If first argument is `Call` node and called function is a `Name` with value `"type"` and it's single argument is first argument of method (`self`) or
+   * If first argument is `Call` node and called node is a `Name` with value `"type"` and it's single argument is first argument of method (`self`) or
    * If first argument is an `Attribute` access, where accessed member is `__class__` and object is first argument of method (`self`)
-6. Emit a message
+5. Emit a message

 [Code essentially does the same operation as pseudocode above](https://github.com/PyCQA/pylint/blob/master/pylint/checkers/newstyle.py#L103) - you have to trust me on this one.